NCAR/wrf-python/doc/source/plot.rst

 - The rotated pole projection requires the x and y limits to be set manually using set_xlim and set_ylim.

-- You can't place latitude and longitude labels on the axes when using any projection other than Mercator or LatLon.

 Plotting a Two-dimensional Field
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^